ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/07-reusable-components.md

  import Component from '@glimmer/component';
 +import ENV from 'super-rentals/config/environment';

--export default class MapComponent extends Component {}
+-export default class Map extends Component {}
-+export default class MapComponent extends Component {
++export default class Map extends Component {
 +  get token() {
 +    return encodeURIComponent(ENV.MAPBOX_ACCESS_TOKEN);
 +  }
 +}
 ```

 Here, we import the access token from the config file and return it from a `token` *[getter](https://javascript.info/property-accessors)*.
-This allows us to access our token as `this.token` both inside the `MapComponent` class body, as well as the component's template.
+This allows us to access our token as `this.token` both inside the `Map` class body, as well as the component's template.
 It is also important to [URL-encode](https://javascript.info/url#encoding-strings) the token, just in case it contains any special characters that are not URL-safe.

 ## Interpolating Values in Templates